+The Artist Diploma curriculum is a highly selective program for exceptionally gifted instrumentalists and singers on the cusp of a major international solo career.
 The course of study for A.D. candidates is flexible and designed for the individual needs of advanced students.
-A minimum of 14 credits, which must include one non-performance course, are required per term for the A.D. candidate.
 All courses in the School of Music and Yale University are open to A.D. candidates with permission of the instructor.
-A.D. candidates may apply for up to four weeks per year away from campus for professional engagements.
-Students accepted must be exclusively enrolled in the School of Music and be in residence in Greater New Haven for two years.
+Students accepted must be exclusively enrolled in the School of Music.